 The Ugly Duckling sign means looking for something that is different.
 It might be one mole that is different than those around it.
 It might be larger or darker.
 It’s a sign to bring that to your doctor’s attention.

-Keep it Covered Melanoma is caused mainly by intense, occasional UV exposure (frequently leading to sunburn), especially in those who are genetically predisposed to the disease.
-It’s important to protect your skin when you’re in the sun and avoid tanning beds.
+Melanoma is caused mainly by intense, occasional UV exposure (often leading to sunburn), especially in those who are genetically predisposed to the disease.
+It’s important to protect your skin when you’re in the sun and skip tanning beds.

 Just one blistering sunburn as a child or teen more than doubles your risk for melanoma.
 Everyone over 6 months old should follow these guidelines from the American Academy of Dermatology: